-- Remove thermostat wires from the circuit board. - Jumper screw terminals (1 at a time) R-G, R-Y/Y2, R-Y1, and R-W2.
-If motor runs in all cases, thermostat is bad.
-Replace thermostat.
+- Remove thermostat wires from the circuit board.

+- Jumper screw terminals (1 at a time) R-G, R-Y/Y2, R-Y1, and R-W2.
+If motor runs in all cases, thermostat or thermostat wiring is bad.
 If motor does not run, or runs in some cases but not in others, continue by checking the wiring harness.